philliplab/MotifBinner2/README.md

 consensus sequences using a majority rule.
 The consensus sequences together with a report on the binning of the dataset is reported.

-## Installation Instructions for Ubuntu 14.04
+## Installation Instructions for Ubuntu 14.04 / 20.04

-Make sure you have a recent version of R: http://stackoverflow.com/questions/10476713/how-to-upgrade-r-in-ubuntu.
+Make sure you have a recent version of R: (Not required for Ubuntu 20.04) http://stackoverflow.com/questions/10476713/how-to-upgrade-r-in-ubuntu.
 Follow these instructions to set up the correct repositiory for apt.